sjoqvist/kth-ai14-checkers-visualizer/README.md

 Portability
 -----------
-The code is written in ANSI C (C89), with the exception of the POSIX extensions `kill(2)` and `getopt(3)`.
+The code is written in standard C (C99), with the exception of the POSIX extensions `kill(2)` and `getopt(3)`.
 It requires GTK+ version 2 with header files.
 In theory, it should run on a bunch of other operating systems as well, apart from the ones listed above.
 Let me know if you